W02 Assignment: Picture Album

 - Use your own color schema.

-Please note: You are responsible to practice good design principles of alignment, color contrast, proximity, repetition, and consistent spacing in all of your work.
+Please note: You are responsible to practice good design principles of alignment, color contrast, proximity, repetition, and consistent white space.

 - Use your own typography choice by using the Google Fonts API service to select one or two fonts to use on the page.